Is your quilt top mostly dark colors or have a lot of white?

 Remember to give credit to your longarm quilter when entering your finished quilt in a show, and, if it was a computerized pattern, give credit to the pattern and/or designer.
-Also, be sure to thoroughly read through and follow the instructions provided to you when registering for the show.
+If your quilt was finished here at Heartbeat, we can find this information for you.